 When you establish a fund at the Community Foundation, you may elect from the following investment options:

 - The Balanced Index Fund

 The Community Foundation employs financial controls across our financial and accounting operations to ensure that contributed funds are managed and protected.
 A Finance Committee of the board oversees Foundation budgets, activities and financial planning.

 Finance Committee Members:

 - Ed Ford, Chair

 - Bob Eydt

 - Don Kendall

-The Community Foundation’s Audit Committee oversees the annual audit and tax filings, monitors accounting policies and practices, and oversees risk management for the Foundation.
+The Community Foundation’s audit committee oversees the annual audit and tax filings, and monitors accounting policies and practices.
 The chair of the audit committee oversees our Whistleblower Policy.

 Audit Committee Members